magnesj/ResInsight/docs/Faults.md

 - Checking or unchecking the checkbox in front of the fault will show or hide the fault.
 - Visibility for multiple faults can be controlled at the same time by selecting multiple faults and use the context menu: **On**, **Off** and **Toggle**.
-- Right clicking a Fault in the 3D View will enable a context menu with a command to hide the fault.
+- Right-clicking a Fault in the 3D View will enable a context menu with a command to hide the fault.

 ### Fault color
 Each named Fault is given a color on import.
 This color can be controlled by selecting the fault and edit its  **Fault color** in the **Property Editor.**